DOMjudge/domjudge/CONTRIBUTING.md

 Patches or pull requests for bug fixes or feature enhancements are very much welcomed!

-We have [coding guidelines](CODINGSTYLE); although we do not follow these strictly, please try to keep your patches in line with these guidelines and the respective code.
+Please try to follow our [coding style guidelines](CODINGSTYLE.md).

+If you find that the documentation is incorrect, unclear or missing something, then reports or, even better, pull requests are very welcome!

 Be aware that when accepting new features, we consider whether the implementation is general and how useful the feature may be to other users;
 we try balance this with how much a new feature increases code complexity.
 Also consider making your feature optional using a configuration setting.
-Although we are very interested to hear what modifications you made to a local installation of DOMjudge, these changes do not always make sense in a more general context.

-If you find that the documentation is incorrect, unclear or missing something, then reports or, even better, pull requests are very welcome!

 ## Starting to contribute